 \subsection{Multi-objective optimization}

-We assume that interventions affecting the infection period and number of imported cases remain fixed during an epidemic, as these are largely determined by a country’s healthcare infrastructure.
+We assume that interventions affecting the infection period and the number of imported cases remain fixed during an epidemic, as these are largely determined by a country’s healthcare infrastructure.
 In multi-objective optimization, we focus exclusively on changes in the transmission reduction parameter $\mu(t)$, which is influenced by government policies such as mask-wearing, social distancing, and gathering restrictions.
-The goal of optimization is to simultaneously minimize infection levels and costs associated with transmission-related interventions by adjusting $\mu(t)$.
-As $\mu(t)$ represents the time-dependent transmission reduction, and the expression $\int_{t_0}^{t_f}\mu(t)\mathcal R_0\alpha(1-\tau) I(t)\frac{S(t)}{N(t)}dt$ reflects the total number of infections over the simulation period, the two objectives reflect intervention stringency and epidemic size.
+The goal of optimization is to simultaneously minimize infections and the impact of transmission-related interventions by adjusting $\mu(t)$.
+Here, we minimize the number of infections instead of the number of confirmed cases used in the parameter estimation process because of the time delay between infection and confirmation.
+The expression $\int_{t_0}^{t_f}\lambda(t)S(t)dt$ reflects the total number of infections over the simulation period; the two objectives reflect intervention stringency and epidemic size.
 However, directly quantifying the relationship between $\mu(t)$ and the intervention cost is difficult.
-To address this, we assume that the intervention cost is proportional to its effectiveness and stringency of the policy.
+To address this, we assume that the intervention cost is proportional to its effectiveness and the stringency of the policy.
 Similarly, the infection cost is proportional to the total number of infections.
-Thus, the optimization aims to minimize both cost functions simultaneously. $f_1(\mu(t))$ and $f_2(\mu(t))$ represented by
+Thus, the optimization aims to minimize both cost functions simultaneously. $f_1(\mu(t))$ and $f_2(\mu(t))$ are represented by

 Note that $f_1$ and $f_2$ are proportional to the monetary cost but are not exact representations.
-The multi-objective optimization problem simultaneously minimizes $f_1$ and $f_2$, subject to the governing equations given by equations (\eqref{eq01}--\eqref{eq06}).
+The multi-objective optimization problem simultaneously minimizes $f_1$ and $f_2$, subject to the governing equations given by equations \eqref{eq01}--\eqref{eq06}.

-Multi-objective optimization identifies solutions near the Pareto curve, that is, a set of Pareto solutions in the objective plane composed of the co-domain of $f_1$ and $f_2$.
+Multi-objective optimization identifies solutions near the Pareto curve; that is, a set of Pareto solutions in the objective plane composed of the co-domains of $f_1$ and $f_2$.
 A solution is considered Pareto optimal if it is not dominated by any other solution; that is, no other solution performs better in at least one objective without performing worse in another.
 We obtained the Pareto curve using the built-in function \textit{multiobjga}, which employs the non-dominated sorting genetic algorithm II (NSGA-II) in MATLAB \cite{multiobjga}.
 To ensure accuracy, we independently ran \textit{multiobjga} one thousand times and assembled the Pareto solution by locating the Pareto front.